stellaris-mods/mercenary-enclave/readme.md

 Not all operations can be conducted against all empires\.
-Prethoryn Scourge/ED/Fallen are also valid targets, but not for all types\.
+Swarm/ED/Fallen are also valid targets, but not for all types\.

 ## 1\.
 Spaceport Raid
 Base cost: 5000 minerals